Dildar-Khan/Simple-CMS/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `backend/angular` directory.
 Use the `--prod` flag for a production build.

+## Running in Production

+ Type 'npm run start' to start the server then visit http://localhost:3000.

 ## Running unit tests